Skip To Content

 Cat UTIs are painful infections in the urethra and bladder.
 Bacteria from the outside world travels up the urethra and finds a home in your kitty's bladder, where it grows and multiplies causing painful urination.

-How to Identify a UTI in Cats
+How to Identify a

 Sometimes, you could swear your cat makes himself so clear it's like he's talking to you.
 But your cat may struggle to find the “words” to tell you he's suffering from a UTI, which is why it's your job to notice the signs: